nyxnor/onionjuggler/README.md

 Check this [onionjuggler.conf sample](etc/onionjuggler.conf), it also shows the default values for each variable.
 If you wish to modify any value, copy it to `/etc/onionjuggler.conf` or create an empty file and just insert the options that needs to be modified to fit your system (empty variables will be assigned to default values).

-The `$exec_cmd_alt_user` to run a command as another user such as `doas` and `sudo` need to be already configured, this project won't modify the `/etc/sudoers` or `/etc/doas.conf`, it is up to the user to configure the configuration file and and your user to the privileged group.
+The `$exec_cmd_alt_user` to run a command as another (alternative) user such as `doas` and `sudo` need to be already configured, this project won't modify the `/etc/sudoers` or `/etc/doas.conf`, it is up to the user to configure the configuration file and and your user to the privileged group.

 It is recommended to have `tor` already installed, because as it is a service, it has to be enabled to start on boot and the service managers may vary depending on your operating system.